Hamlabs/ArcticTracker-ESP32/README.md

 * Track logging.
 Store positions in flash memory e.g. every 5 seconds and upload to a REST API on a Polaric Server when network is available.

-Work in progess: REST API.
-Will replace the old Web server .
+## REST API
+A REST API has replaced the old web-server.
+It mainly has methods for reading and updating settings.

+## Hardware

 A updated PCB layout has been produced and is currently being tested.
 It works!
 I hope to come back with more on this.